zaicodes/beyond-photos-photography/README.md

 - Asim S. (Preply) – an online tutor, who helped me learn how to code and develop this skill (highly recommend him).

-- Harry D. - a CI mentor, for taking the time to answer my peer code review post in slack and for all the valuable feedback.
+- Harry D. - a CI mentor, for taking the time to answer my peer code review post on slack and for all the valuable feedback.